Egbert2023/eaDirectives/README.md

 The application contains some directives for AngularJs that can be used for your own applications

 Directives for AngularJs
+1. eaMaskCode
+2. eaAccordeon
-1. eaLoadParams -
+3. eaLoadParams -
-2. eaNivi -
+4. eaNivi -
-3. eaImgBox -
+5. eaImgBox -
-4. eaCookies -
+6. eaCookies -
-5. eaAccordeon -
-6. eaPathLink -
+7. eaPathLink -

 ## eaMaskCode
 The directive is an aid to displaying code as developers expect it to.
 You can put the e.g. Html code 'any-html-code' into the tag:
 ``html